sixfiveinc/fathom-analytics-conversions/README.txt

 1. From the WordPress dashboard Plugins > Add New search for 'Fathom Analytics' and click install then Activate
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Follow the instructions below to set up your API Key
+1. Follow the instructions on the settings page to set up your API Key

 Manual method:

 1. Download the zip file from this page and unzip
 1. Upload the entire `fathom-analytics-conversions` folder to the `/wp-content/plugins/` directory using your favourite FTP tool
-1. Follow the instructions below to set up your API Key
+1. Follow the instructions on the settings page to set up your API Key

 == Frequently Asked Questions ==

+= Is this an official plugin? =

+No.

+The team at Fathom Analytics have been supportive of the production of this plugin, but it is not an official Fathom Analytics plugin.

 = Why did you build this plugin? =